sitsitsitsit/SneakerUtilityBot/README.md

 # Usage
 After installing all the prerequisistes, simply compile the code and run the .exe file.
 Insert your bot token in `Bot.cs` and invite the bot to your server.
 [Here](https://discordpy.readthedocs.io/en/latest/discord.html) is a guide outlining how to create a Discord bot.
+4 proxies are needed to use the `!view` command, insert these in `proxies.txt`.